 Bandleader Stan Kenton and Buddy Childers are pictured here in Richmond, Virginia, in 1947 or 1948.
 Childers was a trumpeter and composer, who is only 21 or 22 here.
 Kenton asked him to join his band at age 16.
 Kenton’s arranger in 1947 and 1948 was future TV and film composer Pete Rugolo.

 Pianist James P. Johnson plays with Freddie Moore at William P. Gottlieb’s office party in Jamaica, Queens, New York City, circa 1948.
 Johnson was an early vanguardist of slide piano.
-“Slide” was a divergent genre from “rag”(time)—more bluesy and free swinging, with an interplay between the right and left hands.
+“Slide” was a divergent genre from “rag,” or ragtime—more bluesy and free-swinging, with an interplay between the right and left hands.